The-Knights-of-Ni/5206-docs/docs/software/build_systems.md

 For starters, apps are packaged as `apk` files, which are then installed on the robot, we do so over `adb`.
 `adb` is a command line tool that allows us to interact with the robot over USB or WIFI.

-> [!caution]
-> Do not modify the `FtcRobotController` project.
+\attention Do not modify the `FtcRobotController` project.
 This is permitted by FIRST, but the benefits of doing this are practically nonexistent.
-> Modifying the official FIRST dependencies is ILLEGAL, and will result in disqualification.
+\attention Modifying the official FIRST dependencies is ILLEGAL, and will result in disqualification.

 ### Concepts